compbiozurich/UZH-BIO392/course-material/2025-04-16__Feifei-Xia__Introduction-to-STRs__BIO392-FS25_day7/README.md

 ## Setting up

-To get started, download the `project-day-08.tar.gz` archive from the course GitHub.
-Save it to a directory of your choice, and unzip it (either by double clicking it in the Finder, or by running `tar -xvzf project-day-08.tar.gz` from the command line).
-Navigate to the `project-day-08` folder in a terminal and set up the conda environment as follows:
+To get started, download the `project-day-07.zip` archive from the course GitHub.
+Save it to a directory of your choice, and unzip it.
+Navigate to the `project-day-07` folder in a terminal and set up the conda environment as follows:

 ```sh
 conda env create -f environment.yaml